Wilaak/Route2/README.md

 For example if you request ```http://your.site/yourscript.php/your/route``` it will automatically adjust to `/your/route`.

 ## Hooks

-This router provides an event system that allows you to hook into various stages of the router's lifecycle.
-Examples of use include logging, dependency injection, or performance monitoring.
+Hooks allow you to execute custom logic at various points in the router's lifecycle.
+Use them to implement features like logging, dependency injection, or performance monitoring.
+By leveraging hooks, you gain fine-grained control and flexibility over your application's routing behavior.

 ### Registering Hooks

-To register a callback for a specific event, use the `hook()` method:
+To register a callback for a specific event, you may use the `hook()` method:

 ```PHP
 Route2::hook('eventName', function (...$args) {